build your business.

-Featured panelists for the Fall 2021 cohort included local food ecosystem names like Pivot Produce and Heirloom Farmers Markets as well as representatives from Tucson City of Gastronomy and Visit Tucson.
+Featured panelists for the Fall 2021 cohort included local food ecosystem names like Barrio Bread, Pivot Produce, and Heirloom Farmers Markets as well as representatives from Tucson City of Gastronomy and Visit Tucson.

-At the end of the program, participants will showcase their businesses and share their products during a Demo Day when members of the cohort will have the opportunity to share their products with key members of the Tucson food ecosystem.
-Upon completing this course, you can expect to have the knowledge needed to launch your business and finish your lean business plan, manage upstream and downstream in your supply chain, navigate distribution on the local and national scale, and more.
+At the end of the program, participants will showcase their businesses and share their products during a Demo Day with key members of the Tucson food ecosystem.
+Upon completing this course, you can expect to have the knowledge needed to launch your business and finish your lean business plan, understand your startup or scaling costs, manage your supply chain, navigate distribution on the local and national scale, and more.

 Recipes for Success is funded by a grant from the USDA so it's available at no cost to selected participants.
 As such, there are a limited number of seats in this cohort.
-We encourage you to fill out the application thoughtfully and completely as we will use the application process to ensure that participants are prepared for the program.
+We encourage you to fill out the application thoughtfully and completely as we will use the application process to ensure you are the right fit for the program.